Queens-Hacks/ants/README.md

 ### Ant API
  - These functions are special calls you can make into the game engine to interact with your enviroment!
  - location objects have .x and .y properties.
 0,0 is the top left corner, and the bottom right is 49,79
- - valid direction objects are ('up', 'down', 'left', 'right');
+ - valid direction objects are 'up', 'down', 'left', and 'right')
 ===========

 ### Getting around
 - this.move(direction)
  This function takes in a string ('up', 'down', 'left', 'right') and moves the ant in the direction.
 If the path is obstructed by a edge or wall, false is returned and the ant won't move.
 This function ends a turn.
     ```
     this.move('right');
     ```
 - this.dig(direction)
     This function takes in a string ('up', 'down', 'left', 'right') and digs in the direction, if no wall is found, false is returned.
 Otherwise, true.
 This function ends a turn.
 - this.moveDig(direction)
     This function combines the roles of move and dig. it takes in the same arguments as them, and will try to dig a wall, if no wall is found or if the wall is destroyed, then the ant will continue.